Shoulder Stability Exercises With Bands

 D2 Shoulder w/ Green Band

 Attach the resistance band to the top of the door.
-Start with the elbow at shoulder height and wrist extended while holding the resistance band.
-Think about a server holding a try of food.
+Start with the elbow at shoulder height and the wrist extended while holding the resistance band.
+Think about a server holding a tray of food.
 Flex the wrist, extend the elbow, and rotate the shoulder to the opposite hip.
-Thinking about trying to put a sword back in the sheath.
+I’m thinking about trying to put a sword back in the sheath.
 Slowly return to the starting position.
-Remember speed kills, slow and controlled is far more beneficial than trying to speed through the exercise.
+Remember, speed kills; slow and controlled is far more beneficial than trying to speed through the exercise.

 Joe